egison/sweet-egison/README.md

 ### Non-linear patterns

 The non-linear pattern is another powerful pattern-matching facility.
 It allows us to refer the value bound to variables appear in the left side of the pattern.
+We provide a pattern syntax named value patterns in the form of `#e`.
+Value pattern matches with targets that are equal to the corresponding expression.
 For example, the following example enumerates (p, p+2) pairs of primes:

 ```haskell
 > import Data.Numbers.Primes ( primes )